 Changing the PHP version

-Now click on the cog wheel on the top right, followed by 'PHP options'.
+Next to 'Your website', click on the cog wheel, followed by 'PHP options'.

 You can change the PHP version by selected the desired version in the dropdown menu and clicking on the 'Change' button.

 On the same page you can see the option 'Display Errors'.
 By enabling this option, any error messages present on your web site will be actively displayed on your actual web site.
 Using this option is great for debugging your web site when it is still under construction.

 If you don't want these errors to be displayed on your web site, you will always be able to see any errors in the 'Error Log' section of your web hosting package in your control panel.